Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 #### Local development with Docker

-During development you can run a local instance of OSM-Wikidata Map Framework with Docker by running `docker-compose --profile dev up` in the project root.
+During development you can run a local instance of OSM-Wikidata Map Framework with Docker by running `docker-compose --profile dev up -d` in the project root.
 This will start

 - An instance of the app exposed at http://localhost:80
 - A PostgreSQL+PostGIS DB exposed on `localhost:5432`